 There are two scenarios:

-Migration in Paraguay as a net positive for the country and the real estate market
+Migration to Paraguay as a net positive for the country and the real estate market

 Overall, Paraguay has more emigrants than immigrants.
 Most go to Argentina, Spain, Brazil and the US.
 However, for the country, this is a positive.
 Why?
 People who could not be absorbed into the local labour market leave to earn money and send some back home in the form of remittances.

-In return Paraguay gets wealthier incomers who generally flee socialism and want more freedom.
+In return Paraguay gets wealthier incoming people flows, who generally flee socialism and want more freedom.
 The vast majority are from Brazil and Argentina.
 These immigrants typically earn money back home and live in Paraguay to benefit from lower taxes and less crime.

 There has also been a surge in Westerners since Covid.
-Most come from Germany and Canada, but the trend is generalized.
+Most come from Germany and the US, but the trend is generalized.
 They typically flee what they view to be abusive health, education, and immigration policies in their countries.

 Also, since the Russia/Ukraine war many Russians have been moving to Paraguay.